andresmq35/typed_express_io/README.md

 # Typed Express IO
 A lightweight microservice framework using typscript, express and socketio with npm as the build tool.

 To build from scratch, run ```npm run-script cleanInstall```.

 Run ```npm start``` and a minimal application will be started that serves a demo html file that is web socket enabled.

 The web socket will emit an event that can be seen in your node process window.

-If your browsers web console, you will see a hello world response logged.
+If you open your browsers web console, you will see a hello world response sent from the demo route logged.